-With treatment — such as cognitive behavioral therapy to change negative thinking, medication, and more exercise and a healthier diet are all options to combine — you can expect improvement within about three months.
-Your loved one may have to leave a demoralizing job or make other big changes — but it’s important to put off major decisions while her symptoms are peaking.
+With treatment — such as cognitive behavioral therapy to change negative thinking, medication, more exercise, and a healthier diet — you can expect improvement within about three months.
+Your loved one may have to leave a demoralizing job or make other big changes, but it’s important to put off major decisions while the symptoms are peaking.

-If it feels endless, remember that the problem may have been building for some time beforehand, and dragged you down as well.
+If it feels endless, remember that the problem may have been building for some time beforehand and dragged you down as well.
 One study found that taking care of someone with a mood disorder is more draining than if your loved one had schizophrenia.
 Your best answer is to find people to confide in and to keep up your own life without guilt.

 If she’s not sure she’s ill, suggest that she take an online screen for depression, anxiety, or bipolar disorder.
-If she’s willing but unable to function, make an appointment with a psychiatrist and go with her, acting as a go-between as long as you’re needed.
-You may need to make sure she is keeping her appointments and taking her medication.
+If she’s willing but unable to function, make an appointment with a psychiatrist and go with her, acting as a go-between for as long as you’re needed.
+You may need to make sure she keeps her appointments and takes her medication.

 If you’re living together, you’ll probably find yourself doing most or all of the household tasks, big and small.
-This isn’t selfishness or laziness.
+That isn’t selfishness or laziness.
 Remember when you had a wicked flu and could barely get out of bed to go to the bathroom?
 That’s how depression can feel, for days and weeks on end.

 As a spouse or partner, understand that sexual drive is one of the first casualties of a depressive spell.
 Offer hugs, massage, and whatever else feels natural.

 Be alert for any talk of suicide.
 It’s essential to ask direct questions and get permission to speak to your loved one’s psychiatrist, psychotherapist, or doctor.
-You need to know whether she has made a plan.
+You need to know whether he has made a plan.
 Ask, “Have you thought about how you would do it?
 Do you know when you would do it?
 Do you have the tools?”

 Your loved one may be indecisive, but it can help her focus if you let her make minor decisions, saying, “What movie would you like to see?” rather than suggesting one.
 Notice and praise any significant improvement.
 Be sure to respond to any signs of renewed interest in your life or her favorite activities.

-In your own mind, be clear that you didn’t cause your loved one’s depression even if she’s troubled by your relationship.
-Keep up with at least some of your own enjoyable activities and talk to confidantes or a therapist about your anger and frustration.
+In your own mind, be clear that you didn’t cause your loved one’s depression even if he’s troubled by your relationship.
+Keep up with at least some of your enjoyable activities and talk to confidantes or a therapist about your anger and frustration.